Network Structure and Naive Sequential Learning: Probability of Mislearning and Network Structure

 The proof relies on the recurrence relation $b_{n,i}=(1+q)b_{n-1,i}$.
-To see this recurrence holds, let $\Psi_{n}$ be the set of all paths from $n$ to $i$ and $\Psi_{n-1}$ be the set of all paths from $n-1$ to $i$.
-For each $\psi\in\Psi_{n-1}$, $\psi=(n-1)\to j_{1}\to j_{2}\to...\to i$, we associate two paths $\psi^{'},\psi^{''}\in\Psi_{n}$, with $\psi^{'}=n\to j_{1}\to j_{2}\to...\to i$ and $\psi^{''}=n\to(n-1)\to j_{1}\to j_{2}\to...\to i$.
-This association exhaustively enumerates all paths in $\Psi_{n}$ as we consider all $\psi\in\Psi_{n-1}$.
-Path $\psi^{'}$ has the same weight as $\psi$ since they have the same length, while path $\psi^{''}$ has $q$ fraction of the weight of $\psi$ since it is longer by one.
-This shows the weight of all paths in $\Psi_{n}$ is equal to $1+q$ times the weight of all paths in $\Psi_{n-1}$, hence $b_{n,i}=(1+q)b_{n-1,i}$. \begin{rem} The case $q=1$ is studied in \citet{eyster2010naive}, who use a slightly different signal structure.
-In their setting, \citet{eyster2010naive} show that agents' beliefs converge to $0$ or $1$ almost surely and derive a non-zero lower bound on the probability of converging to the incorrect belief.
-By contrast, our result gives the exact probability of converging to the wrong belief for any $q\in(0,1]$, under a Gaussian signal structure. \begin{rem} There is a discontinuity at $q=0$.
-As $q$ approaches $0$, the probability of society eventually learning correctly approaches $1$.\footnote{Although the speed of learning slows.} But when $q=0$, each agent only observes her own private signal.
-In this case there is no social learning since all agents choose actions equal to their signals.
-This non-convergence of actions means that society never learns correctly. \begin{rem} The idea that increasing the intensity of communication increases the probability that society will converge to wrong beliefs is also discussed by \citet*{mobius2015treasure}, but under a different mechanism\textemdash they argue naive heuristics should become more prevalent as the greater communication intensity leads to a more complex communication network.
-Our Proposition \ref{prop:Uniform-Weights} shows that even when we hold fixed the severity of society's naiveté, a network featuring more communication is more likely to lead society astray. \end{rem} \end{rem} \end{rem} In Appendix \ref{subsec:Constant-Out-Degree} we extend the result to networks where each agent has a fixed out-degree $d$ and find that the probability of mislearning is increasing in the out-degree.
-In Appendix \ref{subsec:Decaying-Weights}, we extend the uniform weights network to incorporate recency effect: the weight of the link between $i$ and $j$ is $\delta^{i-j}$ for some $0<\delta<1$, so that more recent predecessors get more weight.
-Intuitively, this models a situation where agents are better connected to or place more trust in peers who are closer to them in the network.
-The conclusion that denser network causes more mislearning extends naturally: when $\delta>\frac{1}{2},$ the probability of mislearning is increasing in $\delta$.
-(When $\delta<\frac{1}{2}$, the actions $(a_{n})$ almost surely do not converge.
-Society learns correctly in the long-run on the boundary $\delta=\frac{1}{2}$.)
+To see that this recurrence holds, let $\Psi[n\rightarrow i]$ be the set of all paths from $n$ to $i$ and let $\Psi[(n-1)\rightarrow i]$ be the set of all paths from $n-1$ to $i$.
+For each $\psi\in\Psi[(n-1)\rightarrow i]$ passing through agents $(n-1),j_{1},j_{2},...,i$, we associate two paths $\psi^{'},\psi^{''}\in\Psi[n\rightarrow i]$, with $\psi^{'}$ passing through $n,j_{1},j_{2},...i$ and $\psi^{''}$ passing through $n,(n-1),j_{1},j_{2},...,i$.
+This association exhaustively enumerates all paths in $\Psi[n\rightarrow i]$ as we consider all $\psi\in\Psi[(n-1)\rightarrow i]$.
+Path $\psi^{'}$ has the same weight as $\psi$ since they have the same length, while path $\psi^{''}$ has $q$ fraction of the weight of $\psi$ since it is longer by 1.
+This shows that the weight of all paths in $\Psi[n\rightarrow i]$ is equal to $1+q$ times the weight of all paths in $\Psi[(n-1)\rightarrow i]$; hence, $b_{n,i}=(1+q)b_{n-1,i}$. \begin{rem} The case $q=1$ is studied in \citet{eyster2010naive}, who use a slightly different signal structure.
+In their setting, \citet{eyster2010naive} show that agents' beliefs converge to $0$ or $1$ almost surely and derive a nonzero lower bound on the probability of converging to the incorrect belief.
+By contrast, our result gives the exact probability of converging to the wrong belief for any $0<q\le1$, under a Gaussian signal structure. \begin{rem} There is a discontinuity at $q=0$.
+As $q$ approaches $0$, the probability of society eventually learning correctly approaches $1$.
+But when $q=0$, each agent uses only her own private signal, so there is no social learning.
+This nonconvergence of actions means that society never learns correctly. \end{rem} \end{rem} While we have focused on long-run learning accuracy, there is a trade-off between the speed of convergence and asymptotic accuracy for naive agents.
+The next proposition illustrates an extreme form of this trade-off.
+Start with a uniform-weights network with any link weight $0<q^{*}\le1$.
+Sufficiently sparse uniform-weights networks will have worse accuracy than the $q^{*}$-uniform network for arbitrarily many early agents due to a lack of information aggregation.
+However, as implied by Proposition \ref{prop:Uniform-Weights}, late enough agents will have higher accuracy on these very sparse networks than on the $q^{*}$-uniform network. \begin{prop} For any $0<q^{*}\le1$ and $N\in\mathbb{N},$ there exists some $\bar{q}\in(0,q^{*})$ so that $\mathbb{P}[\tilde{a}_{n}>0\mid\omega=1]$ is strictly larger on the $q^{*}$-uniform weights network than the $q$-uniform weights network for all $2\le n\le N$ and $q\in(0,\bar{q}).$ \end{prop}